codescalersinternships/amryassir-inigo/README.md

 ## Overview

 This package provides functionalities to parse INI files into a structured format, manipulate sections and keys, and serialize them back into INI format.
-It supports reading from files or strings, modifying section data, and saving to new INI files.
+It supports reading from files or strings, modifying section data, and saving to new INI file.

 ## Features